anna099/hegel/introduction/2-preface.md

 spiritual, Schelling was unrepentantly systematic and focused predominantly on *nature*, rather than the religious or spiritual dimensions of life.
-It was thought by Schelling that, if we are to understand how subjectivity is a part of reality in the first place, we must understand the natural world from which subjectivity emerges.
-In this regard, Schelling's philosophy took the opposite direction to that of his predecessor, Fichte, for whom subjectivity ('the I', or *das Ich*) was the fundamental fact of philosophy, from which everything else had to be derived.
+It was thought by Schelling that, if we are to understand how subjectivity is a part of reality in the first place, we must try to understand the natural world from which subjectivity emerges.
+In this regard, Schelling's philosophy took the opposite direction to that of his predecessor, Fichte, for whom subjectivity ('the I', or *das Ich*) was the fundamental fact of philosophy, from which everything else -- nature included -- had to be derived.

 Schelling's influence led to a 'school' of students working under his influence: philosophers who took Schelling's work as though it was a catalogue of clean-cut